 What We Have To Offer

-- We run the Accelerated Reader Scheme for all Key Stage 3 & Year 10 students
+- Accelerated Reader Scheme for Year 8 - Year 10

-- A large collection of DVDs are available to borrow, free of charge
+- A large collection of books linked to film/series or tie-ins are available on DVD to borrow, free of charge

 - We regularly refresh our stock with new and exciting titles/authors and are committed to improving diversity with an expanding selection of BAME and LGBTQ+ themed books

-- 13 computer stations available for homework, AR quizzing and school-related Internet based research
+- 15 computer stations available for homework, AR quizzing and school-related internet based research

 - Regular library sessions for all English sets across KS3 and Year 10